tinue/apa102-pi/README.md

 i.e. `BUS_SPEED_HZ = 1500000`.
 This means that all light programs with lots of updates and zero wait (e.g. rainbow) will run much slower.

+### Brightness
+There is a default global brightness value in the driver itself (apa102.py, line 90).
+Of this parameter, the LED controller chip interprets only the first 5 bits, snd ignores the rest.
+Therefore, everything >= 31 is 100% brightness.
+The value is set to 1/8th of the maximum (i.e. 8), and can be changed either by patching apa102.py, or by setting the value from your application.
+Check `sample.py` to see how this is done.

 ## Release history
 - 1.0.0 (2015-04-13): Initial version
 - 1.1.0 (2015-12-04): Add documentation